-The wife with a complaining, grumbling, criticizing, and negativity patterns in her life will sow seeds of discord and division into her family.
+The wife with complaining, grumbling, criticizing, and negative patterns in her life will sow seeds of discord and division into her family.
 They will walk on eggshells, never knowing if they have met her expectations.
 One teen counselee told me that they would phone ahead to a sibling to see how things were with their mom before coming home.
 There was no rest in their family.
 If these are ways to unrest, what is the path to rest?

 When the Israelites crossed the Jordan River, the Lord wanted them to set up memorial stones to remind them of His great work in their lives.
 He did not want them to forget what He did for them (Joshua 4:1-7).
 Work should anticipate reflection for redemptive purposes.
 It reminds me of how I feel after mowing the lawn.
 Typically, I will stop to take in a few minutes to enjoy my freshly trimmed yard.
 It brings satisfaction to look over my work and rejoice in its accomplishment.

 Do you see the interconnectedness to work and rest?
 The Lord made us for work but not just for the utilitarian purposes of working.
 Doing a job is more than just getting a task done, whether it is the work you do vocationally or the work you do to build your home.
 To do a job and not enjoy it is detrimental to the soul.
 The Lord wanted the Israelites to remember and appreciate what He did through them.